Introduction

 Takedown services

-Organisations may be interested in leveraging commercial takedown services where their organisational brands are being used for malicious purposes.
-There are three Australian Government entities that have a takedown role: the Australian Securities and Investments Commission, the Australian Communications and Media Authority and ASD.
-ASD can assist where there is a cyber related aspect.
+ASD can assist where there is a cyber-related aspect.
 A documented procedure should exist for the takedown of malicious content.
-Note that media or reputation monitoring services may also be of value to organisations; however, the monitoring of an organisation’s online reputation may not fall under the remit of cyber security.
-Organisation should encourage community reporting, for example by providing reporting mechanisms on their websites feedback page.
+Note that media or reputation monitoring services may also be of value to organisations.
+However, monitoring an organisation’s online reputation may not fall under the remit of cyber security.
+Organisations should encourage community reporting, for example by providing reporting mechanisms on their website.
+For more information, refer to ASD’s ACSC information on getting help.

 Authoritative name servers